 WP Rocket also offers a 14-day refund policy, in case you’re not happy with the plugin.

-WP Rocket Review: The Final Thoughts
+WP Rocket Review – Final Thoughts

 Honestly, if you’re on a shoestring budget, I think it is possible to cobble together a stack of free plugins that get you pretty close to the same functionality as WP Rocket.
 Maybe not everything.
 But pretty close.

-But here’s what I think paying that $39 gets you (and why WP Rocket has been so successful):
+But here’s what I think paying that $49 gets you (and why WP Rocket has been so successful):

-- Convenience – everything is housed under one roof and easy to access and configure, whereas if you built your own free stack, you’d constantly be bouncing back and forth between different plugins.
+- Convenience – Everything is housed under one roof and easy to access and configure, whereas if you built your own free stack, you’d constantly be bouncing back and forth between different plugins.

-- Compatibility – because WP Rocket is a single cohesive plugin, you can be sure that none of the features will interfere with each other.
+- Compatibility – Because WP Rocket is a single cohesive plugin, you can be sure that none of the features will interfere with each other.
 If you try to stack together different plugins, you can quickly start hitting compatibility issues.

-- Support – when you go with free plugins, you’re either getting no support or severely limited support.
+- Support – When you go with free plugins, you’re either getting no support or severely limited support.
 With something as potentially complicated as performance, it’s worth it to have an expert to talk to sometimes.

-- Updates – because WP Rocket is a premium plugin, you can be more confident that it will continue to receive regular updates because there’s a financial incentive for the developers to do so (though to be fair, plenty of free plugins receive regular updates as well).
+- Updates – Because WP Rocket is a premium plugin, you can be more confident that it will continue to receive regular updates because there’s a financial incentive for the developers to do so (though to be fair, plenty of free plugins receive regular updates as well).

 After all, time is money.
-So if WP Rocket’s ease of use and convenience saves you a couple hours of hair-pulling and gets you a faster website, I think the pricing is fair.
+So if WP Rocket’s ease of use and convenience saves you a couple of hours of hair-pulling and gets you a faster website, I think the pricing is fair.